awillats/dynamics-in-neuro-reading-list/README.md

 # (Latent-state) **estimation** in neuro

-### SSPPF - a kalman filter for point-process / spiking
+### see also: SSPPF - a kalman filter for point-process / spiking

 - \[++\] "[Dynamic Analysis of Neural Encoding by Point Process Adaptive Filtering](https://pubmed.ncbi.nlm.nih.gov/15070506/)" (2004) Eden et al.